-The Open 2019:
+Emotional Rory McIlroy feels 'love' in dramatic late Open bid

 McIlroy began the first Open in Northern Ireland for 68 years as the sentimental favorite, the local hero set to clinch a fairy tale win.

-But his quadruple-bogey eight at the very first hole Thursday punctured that balloon, and he went on to finish with a 79 for eight over.
+But his quadruple-bogey eight at the very first hole Thursday punctured that balloon, and he dropped a further five shots in the last three holes to finish with a 79 for eight over.

 Needing to catch fire Friday, despite teeing off in sluicing rain, the four-time major champion hunkered down to the task.